-What is a casino affiliate?
+What is a casino affiliate and how to become one

 A casino affiliate works in partnership with an online casino and essentially exists to advertise online casinos.
 He or she will get paid commission for each player that either visits the casino site or becomes a depositing player through a unique affiliate link.
 There are different payment models for affiliates and casinos can offer more than one.